ddriver-058/argonaut-cluster/README.md

 To add custom playbooks, create a new folder in api/playbooks, then save a playbook.yaml to it.
 E.g.,

     api/playbooks/my-playbook/playbook.yaml
-Restart Argonaut Cluster and you should find your new playbook.
+Rebuild Argonaut Cluster and you should find your new playbook.
 Note that, currently, no variables are passed to the playbook, so you may need to define variables in the playbook or make use of inventory groups to achieve your goal.

 ## How it works
 Argonaut Cluster runs an API server implemented in node.js with Koa.
 It runs Ansible playbooks within the API container and streams the output in real time to the Vue 3 app via WebSocket connections.
 The API server passes in variables for the pre-bundled playbooks via temporary files.